USNavalResearchLaboratory/turboWAVE/docs/ref-tools.rst

 	:param float stop_time: time at which matter loading ends.
 If timing is ``triggered`` this is ignored.

-.. py:function:: boosted frame gamma = g

-	:param float g: relativistic Lorentz factor of the boosted frame (default=1).
-If g>1, turboWAVE will transform the profile and clipping region into the boosted frame.
-The parameters describing the profile and region should all be given in lab frame coordinates.
-The grid coordinates are taken as the boosted frame.
-When using a boosted frame the ``neutralize`` top level directive must be ``false``.

 Specific Matter Loading Profiles ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,